middletond/dmco/_posts/2018-11-5-learning-curve.md

 nav: posts

 title:  "Portrait of a Learning Curve"
-tagline: "A story about introversion, writing code, and mistakes."
+tagline: "A story about introversion, computer programming, and mistakes."
 excerpt: "There are many things that don't come naturally to me, and many life endeavors where I've bait-and-switched pure talent with persistence and sweat, but let me tell you"

 category: editorial